Artistic Director: Alex Sandie

 A practicing attorney with the IRS Office of Chief Counsel since 1984 and an adjunct professor at the University of San Diego School of Law since 1999, Mr. Gidlund is concerned with the intersection of Shakespeare and the law.
-He wrote the script for the Society’s mock trial production of “The Kingdom of Denmark against Hamlet.”
-As a youngling, he served as a Peace Corps Volunteer teaching English in the Republic of Korea.
+He has written two scripts for the Society’s mock trial productions, “The Kingdom of Denmark against Hamlet” and “The Kingdom of Naples vs. Prospero”.
+He served as a Peace Corps Volunteer teaching English in the Republic of Korea.
 As a yeoman, he has had long associations with the Boy Scouts, the Red Cross, St. Andrew’s Lutheran Church, and the local Civil War Round Table.

 He has a B.A. from the University of Wisconsin-Milwaukee, and a J.D. from the University of Minnesota.